v12technology/v12technology.github.io/get_started.md

     }
 ```

+- Line 2 Creates an event processor if one cannot be found on the class path for this builder
-- Line 2 creates an aggregate sum of the trade amount, grouped by symbol name
+- Line 3 Creates an aggregate sum of the trade amount, grouped by symbol name
-- Line 3 defines a sliding window, publishing every second with a total window size of 5 seconds
+- Line 4 Defines a sliding window, publishing every second with a total window size of 5 seconds
-- Line 4 applies a comparator function to the cumulative sum and then reverses the sort order
+- Line 5 Applies a comparator function to the cumulative sum and then reverses the sort order
-- Line 5 Filters the list of trades to the top 3 by volume
+- Line 6 Filters the list of trades to the top 3 by volume
-- Line 6 logs the result of filtered list every publish
+- Line 7 Applies a mapping function to pretty print the filtered list of trades
+- Line 8 Logs the pretty print function on every bucket expiry after first

 ### 3. Application integration

-Fluxtion provides a pipeline abstraction to feed events from a source into an event processor.
-In this case a manually injecting event source is used to feed Trade events into the pipeine.
+An application must feed events into a Fluxtion generated event processor for processing.
+All Fluxtion event processors implement the [StaticEventProcessor](https://github.com/v12technology/fluxtion/blob/develop/api/src/main/java/com/fluxtion/api/StaticEventProcessor.java).
+The application instantiates the event processor and invokes StaticEVentProcessor#onEvent to post an event

 ```java
 public class TradeGenerator {